KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_man_tomcat.rst

 Connection to business data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Edit the ``TOMCAT_HOME/conf/server.xml`` and add the information related to the metadata database inside the ``GlobalNamingResources`` tag, specifying username, password, driver class name and URL.
+Edit the ``TOMCAT_HOME/conf/server.xml`` and add the information related to the database containing business data to be analysed by Knowage inside the ``GlobalNamingResources`` tag, specifying username, password, driver class name, URL and validation query.
+Connection's name is free, in this example we used  ``jdbc/dwh``:

 .. code-block:: xml
 	:linenos: